 What you’ll learn in this article

-- 1 What is Adobe Photoshop and the Toolbar?
+- 1 What is the Adobe Photoshop Toolbar?

 - 2 What are the Benefits of Using Adobe Photoshop?

-- 3 How to Show Toolbar on Photoshop?
+- 3 How to Show the Toolbar in Photoshop

-- 4 How to Use Photoshop Toolbar and Tools?
-A Tool-by-Tool Breakdown
+- 4 How to Use Photoshop Toolbar and Tools

 - 5 What are the Most Commonly Used Photoshop Toolbar and Tools?